PLENARY KEYNOTES

 9:20 KEYNOTE: Equity & Scaling and Operationalizing AI to Protect Health and Save the Lives of At-Risk Populations in Disasters

-Kristen Finne, Director, HHS emPOWER Program and Senior Program Analyst, U.S. Department of Health & Human Services (DHHS)
+Kristen Finne, Director, HHS emPOWER Program and Senior Program Analyst, Administration for Strategic Preparedness and Response (ASPR), U.S. Department of Health and Human Services

 9:45 Networking Coffee Break in the Exhibit Hall